Sign out inactive users

 Idle session sign-out is one of a number of policies you can use with SharePoint and OneDrive to balance security and user productivity and help keep your data safe regardless where users access the data, what device they're working on, and how secure their network connection is.
-For more ways to control access in SharePoint and OneDrive, see How SharePoint Online and OneDrive safeguard your data in the cloud.
+For more ways to control access in SharePoint and OneDrive, see How SharePoint and OneDrive safeguard your data in the cloud.

 The idle session sign-out experience

-If a user is active in another Office 365 service (such as Outlook), but inactive in SharePoint and OneDrive, they'll be signed out across Office 365.
+If a user is active in another Microsoft 365 service (such as Outlook), but inactive in SharePoint and OneDrive, they are signed out across Microsoft 365.
 If a user has multiple tabs to OneDrive and SharePoint sites open at the same time, they won't be signed out unless they are inactive on all the sites. > Users won't be signed out if they selected to stay signed in when they signed in.
 For info about hiding this option, see Add company branding to your sign-in page in Azure AD.
 Users won't be signed out on a managed device (one that is compliant or joined to a domain), unless they're using inPrivate mode or a browser other than Edge or Internet Explorer.
 If they use Google Chrome, you need to use an extension to pass the device state claim.
 For more info about device state claims, see Azure AD conditional access settings.

 Specify idle session sign-out settings in the new SharePoint admin center

 - Go to the Access control page of the new SharePoint admin center, and sign in with an account that has admin permissions for your organization.

 If you have Office 365 Germany, sign in to the Microsoft 365 admin center, then browse to the SharePoint admin center and open the Access control page.